 Fortunately, your general liability policy covers all your legal defense costs and other expenses up to your policy limit.
 However, most policies only cover unintentional copyright infringement.
 If the court determines that you purposely used another company’s trademarked work, your insurance policy may not cover the lawsuit, leaving you to foot the bill.

-If I own a media business, do I need more than general liability insurance?
+If you own a media business, you need more than general liability insurance

 If you run a media business, you’ll need to buy additional business insurance coverage to protect yourself from copyright infringement lawsuits.